LivePersonInc/developer-center/pages/Documents/RichMessaging/MobileSDKandWebTemplates/structured-content-rendering-tool.md

 In the `dist` folder you'll find the following files:

-`json-pollock.bundle.min.js`  - this script bundle contains both package and styles.
-Once you import it into your code it will inject the needed styles into your page header - no additional actions are needed from your side.
-It also supports umd - meaning you can consume it using AMD, CommonJS and as simple script (see examples below).
+`json-pollock.bundle.min.js`: This script bundle contains both package and styles.
+Once you import it into your code it will inject the needed styles into your page header — no additional actions are needed from your side.
+It also supports umd — meaning you can consume it using AMD, CommonJS and as simple script (see examples below).

-`json-pollock.min.js` - use this script if you want to handle the import of the styles by yourself.
-If you use this option. you should also take care to link `json-pollock.min.css` to your web page.
+`json-pollock.min.js`: Use this script if you want to handle the import of the styles by yourself.
+If you use this option.
+You should also take care to link `json-pollock.min.css` to your web page.
 Also supports umd.

-`json-pollock.global.min.js` - this script is the same as `json-pollock.min.js`, however it does not support umd - it only puts JsonPollock on the current `this` (usually the `window` object).
+`json-pollock.global.min.js`: This script is the same as `json-pollock.min.js`, however it does not support umd — it only puts JsonPollock on the current `this` (usually the `window` object).
 Use this in case you inject the package into sites that are not managed by you and you don't know if it uses AMD or not.

 ### Examples